• Skip to Content

 General Elective3

-2. The MPH degree will be awarded based on successful completion of all academic requirements and demonstrated achievement of competencies via the student portfolio system and class-based evaluations of competency attainment.
+2. The MPH degree will be awarded based on successful completion of all academic requirements and demonstrated achievement of competencies in the MPH Field Practicum and demonstrated integration and synthesis of competencies selected for the MPH Capstone.

 Suggested Plan of Study